Sewage Backup – What You Should Do and Why

 The Magic of Professional Cleaning

 Once the professionals arrive, they take control of the situation.
-Their first step typically involves pumping out excess sewage, followed by a thorough manual cleaning process.
+Their first step typically involves pumping out excess sewage out of the basement, followed by a thorough manual cleaning process.

 They don’t stop there.
 Disinfecting and drying the area is vital to preventing mold growth and eliminating pathogens.
 This meticulous process aims to restore your property to a safe and livable condition.